SK Hynix: SK Hynix

-The Hynix creditors, including Korea Exchange Bank, Woori Bank, Shinhan Bank and Korea Finance Corporation, attempted to sell their stake in Hynix several times but failed.
+The Hynix creditors, including Korea Exchange Bank, Woori Bank, Shinhan Bank and Korea Finance Corporation, attempted to sell their stakes in Hynix several times but failed.
 Korean companies such as Hyosung, Dongbu CNI, and former stakeholders, including Hyundai Heavy Industries and LG, were considered potential bidders but were either denied or withdrew from the bidding.
 In July 2011, SK Telecom, the nation's largest telecommunication company, and STX Group officially entered the bid.
 STX dropped its deal in September 2011, leaving SK Telecom as the sole bidder.
 In the end, SK acquired Hynix for US$3 billion in February 2012.
 As Hynix was incorporated into SK Group, its name was changed to SK Hynix.

 In 2021, Hynix acquired Intel's NAND business for $9 billion, resulting in the establishment of Solidigm.

-SK hynix, September 26, 2024, said it has begun mass production of 12-layer high bandwidth memory (HBM) chips, the first in the world.
+On September 26, 2024, SK Hynix said "it has begun mass production of 12-layer high bandwidth memory (HBM) chips, the first in the world."
+As of Q2 2025, SK Hynix controlled 38% of the global DRAM market.

+In March 2026, it was reported that SK Hynix had filed with the U.S. Securities and Exchange Commission for a potential listing on the New York Stock Exchange.

+The global AI boom led to a massive surge in corporate profits and stock prices in 2025/26.
+In the first quarter of 2026, the company achieved an operating profit of $25 billion, which was nearly equal to the annual revenue of 2022.
+Ten percent of the expected annual profit of $169 billion is to be distributed directly to employees as bonuses, amounting to just under half a million per person.

+This led to consumers having a great shortage of RAM.
+Although the community was outraged.
+SK Hynix would rather sell to major companies like Apple or Samsung, along with AI companies such as OpenAI due to the fact that they earn more profit.

+As of June 2026, its market capitalization was estimated at KRW 1.251 trillion, ranking it 13th globally by market capitalization.

+On June 22, 2026, SK Hynix surpassed Samsung Electronics in market capitalization based on common shares, becoming the largest company on the KOSPI by market value.
+It marked the first time Samsung Electronics had relinquished its position as the KOSPI's most valuable listed company since November 2000, ending a reign of 25 years and 7 months.

+On July 10, 2026, SK Hynix began trading its American depositary receipts on the Nasdaq under the ticker SKHY.
+The offering raised US$26.5 billion.

+On July 21, 2026, media reports suggested that SK Hynix has agreed to acquire Intel's semiconductor fab site and facilities in Ohio, United States, and has begun the acquisition process, a move aimed at responding to U.S. government pressure for investment and market demands for increased supply.